Search by Keyword

 On June 17th, 1963, they recorded the song in Studio Five of Maida Vale Studios in London between 10:30 am and 1 pm for the fourth edition of their show “Pop Go The Beatles,” which was produced by Terry Henebery and broadcast on June 25th between 5 and 5:29 pm.
 Then to July 17th, 1963 at Playhouse Theatre in London between 8:45 and 9:45 pm for a recording of the song for the radio show “Easy Beat,” which was produced by Ron Belchier and broadcast on July 21st between 10:31 and 11:30 am.
 On August 21st, 1963, during a six consecutive night residency in Bournemouth, Hants, England, the chief technician at the Gaumont Cinema recorded The Beatles performance on his reel-to-reel tape recorder in order to check the venue's sound system.
 The sixth song on their set list that day was "I Saw Her Standing There."
 This rather clear sounding 25-minute tape reel was sold by Christie's auction house in 1998 for 25,300 pounds and has not yet been made available commercially.
 Then on September 3rd, 1963, they recorded it in Studio Two of Aeolian Hall in London with Ian Grant as producer between 8 and 10:30 pm for their 15th and final edition of their series “Pop Go The Beatles,” which aired on September 24th between 5 and 5:29 pm.

-On September 7th, 1963 they recorded the song again at Playhouse Theatre in London, this time between 1 and 4 pm with Bernie Andrews as producer, for the fifth birthday edition of “Saturday Club” that aired on October 5th between 10 am and 12 noon.
-This was followed by another recording of the song on October 16th, 1963 at Playhouse Theatre in London between 9 and 10 pm as produced by Ron Belchier for an episode of “Easy Beat,” which was broadcast on October 20th between 10:31 and 11:30 am.
+On September 7th, 1963 they recorded the song again at Playhouse Theatre in London, this time between 1 and 4 pm with producer Bernie Andrews, for the fifth birthday edition of “Saturday Club” that aired on October 5th between 10 am and 12 noon.
+Following this was another recording of the song on October 16th, 1963 at Playhouse Theatre in London between 9 and 10 pm as produced by Ron Belchier for an episode of “Easy Beat,” which was broadcast on October 20th between 10:31 and 11:30 am.
 Then at the Karlapansstudion in Stockholm, Sweden, on the first day of the group's first foreign tour on October 24th, 1963, they recorded "I Saw Her Standing There" and six other songs before a live audience for Sveriges radio on the radio show “Karlapansstudion, Stockholm Pop ‘63.”
 The recording was produced by Klas Burling and took place on this day between 5 and 5:30 pm, this show airing on channel one of Sveriges Radio (Swedish National Radio) on November 11th between 10:05 and 10:30 pm.

 Another recording of the song took place on December 18th, 1963 at BBC Paris Studio in London between 7 and 10:30 pm for the first installment of their new radio series "From Us To You," which was produced by Bryant Marriott and broadcast on "Boxing Day," December 26th between 10 am and 12 noon.
 The final Beatles recording of "I Saw Her Standing There" was on May 1st, 1964, which was over five months after the release of their follow-up album "With The Beatles," at BBC Paris Studio in London between 6:30 and 9:30 pm for the third installment of “From Us To You,” this being produced by Bryant Marriott and broadcast on May 18th of that year between 10 am and 12 noon.